2020–21 Australian bushfire season: Western Australia

-On 3 January a dangerous bushfire began in Postans and quickly spread through bushland in The Spectacles, Hope Valley and Kwinana Beach, putting industrial buildings and the oil refinery at risk, as well as Perth Motorplex.
+On 3 January a dangerous bushfire began in Postans and quickly spread through bushland in The Spectacles, Hope Valley and Kwinana Beach, putting industrial buildings and the Kwinana Oil Refinery at risk, as well as Perth Motorplex.
 Strong winds made the fire hard to control, but it was downgraded to a watch and act on 4 January.

 A bushfire in High Wycombe, a suburb in the east of Perth, on 15 January and burned through about 4 ha of bushland requiring some 75 firefighters to contain it.
 Another fire was also burning in York on 15 January resulting in the loss of one home and shed on a hobby farm near the Great Southern Highway.

 Another fire started burning on 16 January in a nature reserve in the suburb of Oakford in Perth's southern suburbs resulting in the closure of Kwinana Freeway between Mortimer and Anketell Roads and the loss of one house.
 Approximately 150 fire fighters and 50 vehicles along with aerial bombers were required to combat the blaze.
 Over 100 ha of bushland was burned out.

 On 1 February 2021, the 2021 Wooroloo bushfire started at Werribee Road, Wooroloo.
 Over 500 fire fighters and 90 fire trucks were required to battle the fire and spread to parts of Wundowie, Gidgegannup and Chidlow.
 More than three houses, outbuildings and two fire trucks were destroyed.
 The fire remained uncontrollable overnight, and reached ground just east of The Vines by mid morning on the following day, by that stage it had a 60 km perimeter and was 7000 hectares in size.
 At lunch time on 3 February it was confirmed that 71 houses had been lost, with areas of Bullsbrook and Shady hills in Perth's north advised to evacuate due to predicted wind changes combined with steep terrain that is inaccessible to vehicles.
 By 6 February it had destroyed at least 86 houses and 2 fire trucks and burned out an area of over 10500 ha.

 On 5 February, two new bushfires in the South West were ignited, one near Injidup and the other near Yallingup, with one thought to have been deliberately lit.
 100 firefighters were needed to control the fires which were 11 km apart, with the Yallingup fire coming close to Ngilgi Cave.